michelle-baroudi/INFS634_W23_Project_Gutenberg/README.md

 ### Installing

-*You will need to install MAMP with MySQL and PHP versions mentioned above.
+* You will need to install MAMP with the MySQL and PHP versions mentioned above.
-*You will then need to download the zip files I sent on MyCourses to get access to my code (GitHub Repository Zip Export) and my database ( .MySQL extension file) and tables (MYSQL CSV Files).
+* You will then need to download the zip files I sent on MyCourses to get access to my code (GitHub Repository Zip Export) and my database ( .MySQL extension file) and tables (MYSQL CSV Files).

 ### Executing program